 CMB radiation also provides evidence for an even distribution of matter in the universe.
 Star clusters and galaxies might at first glance contradict this idea, but on a large scale, it appears to be true.
 In 2013, after completing a 4-year scan of the CMB radiation, data from the Planck Space Observatory confirmed this fact.
 More recent data indicates that matter in the universe might be 10% more uniformly distributed than previous models predicted.
 Again, this even distribution points to a single origin in time of all matter in the universe.

 In spite of this strong line of evidence, other theories have been proposed in order to depose the idea that there was a beginning to our universe.
-Stay tuned for a look at those alternatives to the Big Bang in the next post.
+However, even many of these alternatives to the Big Bang would require the universe to have a beginning.

 Cover Image: Artist's depiction of the WMAP satellite gathering data to help scientists understand the Big Bang / Tempshill / Public domain